 Cross-Country Fun Day:

 A new way to experience your favorite golf course!
 The course is set up in a cross-country routing to give you looks and golf shots you haven’t seen before.
-In addition to the unique course setup, there are other fun games and contests to keep you entertained.
-Invite the whole family to give it a try!
+Bring the family!

 The Linden Cup is a team event styled after the Ryder Cup or President’s Cup.
 Players represent either Team Leon or Team Fatica and play three matches over the course of the weekend.
-There are two 9-hole matches on Saturday, best ball and alternate shot, followed by an 18-hole singles match on Sunday.
+There are best ball and alternate shot matches on Saturday, followed by 18-hole singles matches on Sunday.
 This event is a wonderful mix of friendly competition and camaraderie with your fellow members.
 Men and Women with valid handicap are invited to play – Sign up early!

 Here is a fun tournament in the spirit of Halloween.
 Every player is provided a tombstone with their name and allotted number of golf shots (par of 72 + handicap strokes) before they tee off.
 Once a player has used up all of their shots, they place their tombstone where they ‘died’ on the golf course.
 Make the turn and keep going if you still have shots remaining after 18 holes.
 The player who advances the farthest is the winner, and it’s a lot of fun to see where everyone’s tombstone ends up!
 All members with a valid handicap are invited to play.